 Q: There is domestic violence in my relationship.
 What do I do?

 If you or someone in your family are in immediate need of protection from family violence, call 911.
-If you and your family aren’t at risk of being immediately harmed but need intervention and help, contact the Calgary Police Service.
+Contact the Calgary Police Service if you and your family aren’t at risk of being immediately harmed but need intervention and help,

 If you have a lawyer, tell your lawyer about your current or past family violence experience.

 Q: Do I tell my spouse I’m hiring a lawyer?

 It depends on the conflict and circumstances of your separation or relationship challenges.
 If you have any doubt about whether telling them would possibly make things worse, then hold off telling them until you have met with us.

 Q: Can my spouse and I hire the same lawyer?

 No. Family lawyers aren’t allowed to represent both spouses or partners.
 It’s important that each spouse have their own lawyer to advise and advocate for them.

 Non-lawyers are different.
 Spouses can both hire a neutral, third-party mediator, arbitrator or expert, like a child psychologist or appraiser, to help them to resolve their matter.
 They also have the option to hire their own experts, if they prefer.

 Q: What do I tell my children about our divorce?